 When time is of the essence it is great to have this protection.
 Home emergency helps cover the costs related to urgent repairs, this can include call-out fees and the cost of parts.

-While cover for the rebuilding of your home and its contents are covered in a home insurance policy, this does not spread to legal costs.
+While cover for the rebuilding of your home and its contents is covered by a home insurance policy, this does not spread to legal costs.
 If a visitor was to make a claim against something that happened on your property then you could be held liable.

 This could be something as innocuous as someone slipping and falling in your garden.
 If the argument can be made that it happened as a result of your negligence then you could end up paying compensation and legal costs.